ParthMishraDev/Sudoku/README.md

 There is a docker compose file present in the root directory, there are various steps to tweak it as per your need.
 Please note that, I am using package-lock.json file since it saves up time in build.
-Try to have, dependencies installed first using `npm install` in APP before you run the service.
+If you don't have package-lock.json file instal dependencies first using `npm install` in APP before you run the service.

+Optionally, you can change the docker file in the by replacing `npm ci` with `npm install`.
+Also remove package-lock.json.
+It will give some deprecated warnings, you can ignore those for now.

 ## Build & run the services